Visualizing Abolition

 ALTERNATIVE TEXT Two people sit across from each other at a table.
 Both are looking down at what they are writing.
 They appear to be in a gallery.
 In the background hangs a sculpture against a stone wall.

-As part of Barring Freedom, Tim Young—who is currently incarcerated at San Quentin State prison—partnered with SJMA to give us a glimpse into the six-by-nine–foot prison cell where he is currently incarcerated in San Quentin.
+As part of Barring Freedom, Tim Young—who was in San Quentin Rehabilitation Center (formerly known as San Quentin State Prison) at the time (before being moved to Pelican Bay State Prison, in Crescent City)—partnered with SJMA to give us a glimpse into the six-by-nine–foot prison cell where he was incarcerated in San Quentin.
 In handwritten letters sent to SJMA members, he described conditions under Covid-19 inside the prison, and explained why art matters to him.
 In his correspondence Tim invited readers to write him back, and many people did.

-Since 2020, the letter writing campaign has expanded to include April Harris, currently incarcerated at California Institution for Women in Chino, California, and a third participant who will join the campaign in late 2023.
+Since 2020, the letter writing campaign has expanded to include April Harris, currently incarcerated at California Institution for Women in Chino, California, and Kanoa Harris-Pendang.
 A letter-writing station onsite at SJMA invites visitors to participate by writing a letter or note of support.
 They can include their addresses if they are interested in receiving a response.

 This campaign is intended to provide a network of support and connection and to serve as an opportunity to actively listen to and learn from our incarcerated neighbors.